-As mentioned above, Marines engineers use explosives for both construction and demolition, which includes specializes demolitions in urban environments.
-So combat engineer officers create and execute the plans for how, when and where these explosives are placed and detonated.
+As mentioned above, Marines engineers use explosives for both construction and demolition, which includes specialized demolitions in urban environments.
+So combat engineer officers create and execute the plans for how, when, and where these explosives are placed and detonated.

 Combat engineers are also responsible for storing and distributing bulk fuel, and the installation, operation and maintenance of utility systems, which combat engineer officers oversee and supervise.

 Even though the majority of their duties are combat-focused and the title of the job contains the word "combat," these officers and their units also support other ground troops and conduct engineering activities in non-combat situations as well.

 This may include overseeing humanitarian projects such as the distribution of aid, rebuilding medical clinics and schools in other countries which were destroyed by natural disaster or wartime activities.

 Once combat engineer officers have completed their first tour of duty, they are eligible to apply for recruiter or instructor roles.
 These requests are granted based on the needs of the Marine Corps at the time, however.

 A college degree is required for this job, preferably one in engineering or a related field such as architecture.
 All Marine Corps officers must be between 20 and 27 years old at the time they are commissioned and must pass a physical examination which includes a drug test.

 In addition, like other branches of the U.S. military, Marine officers are subject to background checks by the Department of Defense.